 When I first interviewed El Anatsui, back in 2006, I was captivated by his use of found materials, form, and social context, but I consciously steered away from critical and art historical issues.
 To me, there was a more interesting story that acknowledged the heart, particularly in the haunting sculpture Visa Queue (1992).
 Later, I was pleased to learn that Anatsui had been included in the main show of the 2007 Venice Biennale (and floored to see a long excerpt of my interview, which was published in the July/August 2006 issue of Sculpture, on his artist page in the catalogue).

-During the Biennale, Anatsui's

-l Anatsui, rated by form, and sciously all and art here was at acknowled in the eque (1992).
+During the Biennale, Anatsui's work received a great deal of attention.
+Since then, his visibility and the level of his opportunities have only increased.
+He has exhibited numerous works across the United States and around the world, and his CV lists more than 55 shows (some traveling to multiple venues), installations, group exhibitions, and biennials.
+The most recent of these is "Gravity and Grace: Monumental Works by El Anatsui," which originated at the Akron Art Museum (2012) and then traveled to the Brooklyn Museum of Art (2013), the Des Moines Art Center (2013- 14), and the Bass Museum of Art in Miami (2014).